Govt can't be formed in Maha without Cong's support: NCP

 Addressing reporters after the meeting of NCP MLAs here amid the logjam over government formation, party's chief spokesperson Nawab Malik said the NCP has authorized Pawar to form an "alternative government" to end the political instability in the state.
 "A committee has been formed under Pawar to discuss government formation," he said.

 "Government cannot be formed without the support of Congress and holding discussions among three parties (NCP, Congress, and Shiv Sena)," he added.
-Malik also said that senior Congress leaders Ahmed Patel, Mallikarjun Kharge and K C Venupgopal will meet Pawar in Mumbai at 5 pm on Monday.
+Malik also said that senior Congress leaders Ahmed Patel, Mallikarjun Kharge and KC Venugopal will meet Pawar in Mumbai at 5 pm on Tuesday RPT Tuesday.

 Later, the NCP, which is the third-largest party in the state, got an invite from the governor, asking it to express "willingness and ability to form the government".
 With 54 MLAs, the NCP is the third-largest party after the BJP (105) and the Shiv Sena (56) in the 288-member House, where the halfway mark in 145.
 Congress has 44 MLAs.